MRC Max Perutz Award

 • encourage and recognise outstanding science communication

-In 2024 we are piloting a new approach and accepting video entries only.
-If successful, we will consider accepting video and written entries in future years.
+In 2024 we piloted a new approach and accepted video entries only.
+We are considering accepting both video and written entries in future years.
 This is informed by feedback from MRC PhD students and our ambition for a more diverse and inclusive award.

 There are cash prizes for: